sajari/interview-init/be/README.md

 1. Do the tests pass?
 2. Implement a simple cache for the `Fetcher`
 3. Enhance the Cache requirements.
-   1. Add a FIFO (First in First Out) caching strategy for you `FetcherCache`
+   1. Add a FIFO (First In, First Out) caching strategy for you `FetcherCache`
       1. Using a sizing strategy to manage cache size
       2. Use an expiry time to manage the cache